saingersoll/squirrel-gurlz/README.md

 # Seaborn Penguins!
-Is a basic repository with an environment (squirrelgurlz), .gitignore, and a few organizational folders for data, figures, and jupyternotebooks.
+Is a basic repository with an environment (squirrelgurlz), .gitignore, and a few organizational folders for figures (figs), and jupyternotebooks (nbs).
 Contained in the nbs folder are each teammates individual jupyternotebook work.
 This code was then copied into seabornpenguins.ipynb

 ## Seaborn Website + Github